-Amortization of intangible assets primarily relates to franchising rights arising from the November 2007 acquisition of Applebee's and reacquired franchise rights arising from the December 2018 acquisition of 69 Applebee's restaurants from a former franchisee.
-The decrease in amortization expense in 2022 as compared to 2021 was insignificant.
+Amortization of intangible assets primarily relates to franchising rights arising from the November 2007 acquisition of Applebee's, reacquired franchise rights arising from the December 2018 acquisition of 69 Applebee's restaurants from a former franchise, and franchising rights arising from the December 2022 acquisition of Fuzzy's.
+The increase in amortization expense in 2023 as compared to 2022 was due to the Fuzzy's acquisition offset by the refranchising of the Applebee's company-operated restaurants in October 2022.

-(Gain) Loss on Disposition of Assets
+Loss (Gain) on Disposition of Assets

+The loss on disposition of assets for the year ended December 31, 2023 primarily related to the disposition of certain IHOP Flip'd assets.
 The gain on disposition of assets for the year ended December 31, 2022 primarily related to the gain on sales of the land and buildings on which three IHOP restaurants were located, the 69 Applebee's company-operated restaurants and the termination of two IHOP restaurant leases.
-The loss on disposition of assets for the year ended 2021 primarily related to the disposition of capitalized software no longer in use.

-Income Taxes 2022 ance 2022 vs 2021 Favorable (Unfavorable) 2021 Var riance 2021 vs 2020 Favorable (Unfavorable) 2020 (1 In millions) Income tax provision (benefit) \$ 33.7 \$ (9.6) \$ 24.1 \$ (28.7) \$ (4.6) Effective tax rate 29.3 % ń (9.6)% 19.7 % (15.5)% 4.2 %
+Income Taxes 2023 (Favorable Unfavorable) 2022 Favorable (Unfavorable) 2021 (I n millions) Income tax provision \$ 14.5 \$ 19.2 \$ 33.7 \$ (9.6) \$ 24.1 Effective tax rate 13.0 %) 16.3 % ,) 29.3 % (9.6)% 19.7 %

 The income tax provision will vary from period to period for two primary reasons: a change in pretax book income and a change in the effective tax rate.
-Changes in our pretax book income between 2022 and 2021 and are addressed in the preceding sections of "Consolidated Results of Operations - Fiscal 2022, 2021 and 2020."
+Changes in our pretax book income between 2023 and 2022 and are addressed in the preceding sections of "Consolidated Results of Operations - Fiscal 2023, 2022 and 2021."